niclui/writing/_posts/2022-03-18-Generating-Robustness-Adapting-QA-systems-to-new-domains.md

 data, the discriminator faces major class imbalance as there are more than 3500 times more in-domain samples than out-of-domain samples.

-We hypothesize that these challenges make it difficult for the discriminator to learn to distinguish between domains.
+These challenges may make it difficult for the discriminator to learn to distinguish between domains.
 Consequently, the discriminator exerts less pressure on the QA model, diminishing the QA model’s ability to generalize to out-of-domain samples.

 To rectify these issues, we introduce Wiki alignment.
 In Wiki alignment, the Wiki datasets (SQuAD, NaturalQuestions, RelationExtraction) are treated as one domain, while the non-Wiki datasets (NewsQA, DuoRC, RACE) treated as a separate domain.
 This allows us to partition the sample space into fewer, better-balanced